2.5 Responsible business conduct towards the financial sector

 Compliance with market conduct rules

-In the internal directive on "Market Conduct Rules", SZKB specifies the statutory provisions on impermissible market conduct and the relevant requirements of the supervisory authority.
+In the internal directive on «Market Conduct Rules», SZKB specifies the statutory provisions on compliance with market conduct rules and the relevant requirements of the supervisory authority.
 In order to avoid market abuse, guarantee the transparency and proper functioning of the securities markets and ensure equal treatment of investors, trading in securities should only take place on the basis of generally accessible or published information.
 The exploitation of insider information and market manipulation is prohibited.

 Managing conflicts of interest